frankshearar/Home/NuGet-package-signing-Errors-and-Warnings.md

 4. Certificate does not meet the public key requirements.
 5. Unable to validate signer certificate chain.

+### NU3003

+#### Issue
+Invalid number of matching certificates in sign command -
+1. Multiple certificates were found that meet all the given criteria.
+Use the '-CertificateFingerprint' option with the hash of the desired certificate.
+2. No certificates were found that meet all the given criteria.
+For a list of accepted ways to provide a certificate, please visit https://docs.nuget.org/docs/reference/command-line-reference

 ### NU3011

 #### Issue